andymcfee/andymcfee.com/_posts/2012-05-01-css3-toggle-switch-a-ui-alternative-to-checkboxes.md

 Anyway, the bug only effects my nice rounded corners and has nothing to do with the actual toggle effect so really it's more of a progressive enhancement.
 Shame on webkit nevertheless.
 Fix this bug please!

 Well, I hope this has been educational.
-You can check out [my demo](http://codepen.io/andymcfee/full/rlntf "CSS3 Toggle Switch Demo") if you want.